CarlBraun/Kickerino/README.md

 ## 🚀 Getting Started

-1. Download `Kickerino.exe` from [Releases](https://github.com/CarlBraun/Kickerino/releases/latest)
+1. Download `Kickerino.zip` from [Releases](https://github.com/CarlBraun/Kickerino/releases/latest)
-2. Run it — no installation needed
+2. Unzip & Run `Kickerino.exe` — no installation needed
 3. Click **Login** and sign in via browser
 4. Paste any Kick streamer link or type a nickname to open their chat